-Over the last couple of years, I’ve been on a quest to pen love letters to my ten favorite wrestling matches.
-Nine of them have already been written with one more to go.
-Professional wrestling, like any form of entertainment, is subjective.
-What I like is going to be different from what someone else enjoys, and that’s ok.
+What I like will be different from what someone else enjoys, and that’s ok.
 That is part of the reason why I wrote about each of these matches.
-To celebrate, not delineate, or force my opinion upon anyone.
+To celebrate, not delineate or force my opinion upon anyone.
 As my good buddy Dave once told me, “Hey, you like what you like.”

 Without further ado…

 Ric Flair vs. Ted DiBiase – Mid South Wrestling 11/6/85: An angry Dick Murdock came out before the match, saying he was the rightful contender.
-DiBiase told his old mentor that he was yesterday’s news and received a brainbuster suplex on the concrete floor for his troubles.
-Blood, blood everywhere.
+DiBiase told his old mentor that he was yesterday’s news and received a brainbuster suplex on the concrete floor for his troubles—blood was everywhere.
 DiBiase somehow got to his feet and competed in the match.
 Everyone was on the edge of their seat, wondering if a heel DiBiase could pull off the miracle of miracles to win the world championship.
 All around phenomenal storytelling.

 Sting vs. Diamond Dallas Page – WCW Monday Nitro 3/23/98: This was an unadvertised babyface vs. babyface affair as U.S. Champion DDP challenged Sting for the world title.
 I felt so lucky to see this match at the time.
 It was a clean match with no shenanigans or outside interference where both wrestlers fought tooth and nail.
-Sting won with the Scorpion Death drop, helped DDP to his feet afterward, and shook his hand out of respect.
+Sting won with the Scorpion Death Drop, helped DDP to his feet afterward, and shook his hand out of respect.
 DDP lost but showed everyone he was world championship material.

 Macho King Randy Savage vs. Ultimate Warrior – WrestleMania VII: This career match between two titans of the squared circle personified professional wrestling.
 Great action and high-stakes drama were executed to their fullest.
 Warrior vanquished the Macho King.
 Moments later, the Macho Man was reborn as he reunited with the lovely Miss Elizabeth.
 Tears galore were shed as wrestling’s it couple paraded around the ring.
-I can’t believe this match didn’t make my top ten.

 Stone Cold Steve Austin vs. Triple H: 3 Stages of Hell – No Way Out 2001: A two out of three falls match where each fall had a different stipulation.
 The first fall was a regular match.
-The second fall was a no disqualification match.
+The second fall was a no-disqualification match.
 The third was a steel cage match.
-This was the big blow-off where Austin would finally get revenge against Triple H for having him run down by a car one year earlier.
+This was the blow-off where Austin would finally get revenge against Triple H for having him run down by a car one year earlier.
 Austin made his big return, won the Royal Rumble, and was set to main event WrestleMania 17 against The Rock.
 The action, storytelling, ring psychology, and selling were all on point.
-It was all topped by a shocking finish where Triple H pinned the rattlesnake.
+It was all topped off by a shocking finish where Triple H pinned the rattlesnake.

 Maverick Wild vs. Doug Williams: NECW – Somerville, MA 6/22/01: This match occurred on an independent show promoted by New England Championship Wrestling (NECW).
 I attended the event as a networking opportunity when I was breaking into the business.
 Maverick Wild had been the best wrestler in New England, while British grappler Doug Williams earned the same reputation across the pond.
 They wrestled a superb fifteen-minute draw that got better and better with each bump on the canvas.
 The wrestling, ring psychology, and intensity represented everything I wanted to be as a professional wrestler.
 This match will stay with me forever.